Catholicism in Black New Orleans

 Religion and Resistance

 Mother Henriette Delille was a Black, French Creole woman from New Orleans.
 She was a free woman of color and the great-granddaughter of an emancipated slave.
 Due to her racial status, she was a part of the plaçage system, a common arrangement in which white, wealthy Creole men would "marry" free women of color, ensuring the monetary care of the future children, but was not recognized as an actual marriage under the law.
-Essentially, these men would feed their fetishization and return back to their families, with the only responsibility of making sure their "colored mistresses" were "cared for" (*rolls eyes* this is an article for another day).
+Essentially, these men would feed their fetishization and return back to their families, with the only responsibility of making sure their "colored mistresses" were "cared for."

 This was one of her many acts of resistance.
 She went on to condemn the plaçage system and its disregard of the church's teachings on the sanctity of marriage.
 In 1835, she sold all of her property and used the money to fund the congregation, Sisters of the Presentation.
 They cared for the sick, the poor, and educated both the enslaved and free people of color.